ijedi1234/CS424_Project2/README.md

 Since there are so few planets per star, and the depth of the tree is very low (top level being the star, next being the exoplanet names, and the last being the exoplanet attributes), this is best at showing a concise presentation of exoplanet data.
 Note, again, that the exoplanet data most likely to have a non-empty value is used for the exoplanet attribute data.

-The fourth technique is a parallel coordinate plot mapping each star's exoplanets in the pie queue in the third visualziation with planet data.
+The fourth technique is a parallel coordinate plot (nomogram) mapping each star's exoplanets in the pie queue in the third visualziation with planet data.
 Data can be filtered easily by clicking and dragging on an axis to create a slider than only permits data that passes through it to be drawn to screen.
 This visualization helps remove the need to use many different colors for telling exoplanets apart, and the exoplanets for each star can be easily distinguished using the second axis listing planet names.